-Somewhere an unwritten memorandum must be written that 2016 is the year to twist everything we love about our noble superheroes and upset the balance.
-Pitting good guy vs. good guy thereby forcing loyal fans to pick sides (though despite our passionate “feels,” we still get along smashingly), was the new normal of iconic comic book fandoms.
-DC Comics was among the first to unveil this story arc.
+Somewhere an unwritten memorandum must be written that 2016 is the year to twist everything we love about superheroes and upset the balance.
+Pitting good guy vs. good guy thereby forcing loyal fans to pick sides is the new normal of iconic comic book fandoms.
+DC Comics is among the first to unveil this story arc.
 Herein things are about to get dicey.

-Nearly two years ago, Superman was embroiled in a devastating battle that wreaked havoc on the city.
-The ensuing result leads some to question whether or not Superman’s “Savior” is needed, wanted or even good.
+Nearly two years ago, Superman was embroiled in a devastating battle that wrecks havoc on the city.
+The ensuing result leads some to question whether or not they need Superman’s “Savior” or if he’s good.
 By day, Superman hides who he really is as the socially-awkward Clark Kent (Henry Cavill).
-As a normal guy, Clark works at the Daily Planet and has fallen head over heels for intrepid reporter Lois Lane (Amy Adams).
+As a normal guy, Clark works at the Daily Planet and falls head over heels for intrepid reporter Lois Lane (Amy Adams).
 Lois is only just now realizing what her love for Superman may cause.
-While chasing a story in a foreign country, Lois finds herself in trouble which beckons the arrival of Superman… and the destruction of a small desert village.
+While chasing a story in a foreign country, she finds herself in trouble which beckons Superman, and the destruction of a small desert village.

 Back in the States, chaos reigns.
-Senate hearings are organized and the media crucifies Superman.
+Senate hearings are organize and the media crucifies Superman.
 One such person seeking revenge is Bruce Wayne (Ben Affleck).
-Eighteen months ago, one of his companies was destroyed during Superman’s latest battle, and Bruce blames Superman for the destructive and loss of thousands.
+Eighteen months ago, one of his companies was destroyed during Superman’s latest battle.
+Now Bruce blames Superman for the destruction and loss of thousands.
 Now, masquerading as Batman, Bruce sets about planning how best to exact his revenge little realizing a greater force seeks to destroy him and Superman.

 This means something. – Lois

 It did on my world.
 My world doesn’t exist anymore. – Superman